 |Optional field trips||$250|

 **Room and board costs are, as mentioned above, estimated for simple-to-average living in Nepal.
-If you would like to rent an apartment, costs will vary depending on location and size.
-These days, smaller apartments start around US$180 per month, but can be as expensive as US$350 per month.
-Larger, fancy apartments can cost as much as US$460 per month.
-Costs increase the closer the apartment is to the stupa.
-Further away from the center of Boudhanath, rooms and apartments tend to be cheaper.
-In terms of food cost, it is cheaper if you cook for yourself or eat at the Utpala Cafe (about US$3 for lunch) than eating at recommended restaurants nearby (about US$4.50 for lunch).
+Apartment rental costs will vary depending on location and size.
+These days, smaller apartments start around US$220 per month, but can be as expensive as US$500 per month for large fancy apartments Costs increase closer to the stupa.
+In terms of food costs, it is cheaper to cook for at home or eat at our monastery’s restaurant, the Utpala Café (US$2.20 for lunch), then eating at recommended restaurants nearby (about US$4.50 for lunch).
 Local restaurants that do not cater to foreigners are even cheaper, but the chances of getting ill from eating at these restaurants is quite high.
-One of the cheapest options is living with a Tibetan or Nepalese family, who usually charge about US$200 for a room, breakfast, and dinner.
-Another cheap option is to rent an apartment, share rooms with other students, and cook for yourselves.
+One of the cheapest options is living with a Tibetan or Nepalese family, that usually charges about US$220 for a room, breakfast, and dinner.
+Another cheap option is to rent an apartment, share rooms with other students, and cook at home.